Korup National Park

 Korup National Park is in the Southwest Province of Cameroon and extends over 1,260 km2 of mostly undisturbed primary forest.
-It is reputedly one of Africa’s oldest and richest tropical forests in terms of floral and faunal diversity.
+It is reputedly one of Africa's oldest and richest tropical forests in terms of floral and faunal diversity.
 It is the most accessible rainforest national park in Cameroon with basic lodging infrastructure and a large network of trails open to visitors.
 The park is a popular birdwatching destination and famous for primate viewing (including species such as the drill, Preuss's red colobus, red-eared guenon and Nigeria chimpanzee).
 Researchers from various disciplines have been conducting biological studies in Korup for over three decades, generating a wealth of information on rainforest ecosystems.

 Location

-The Korup National Park is in the Southwest Province of Cameroon between in ahaus N and 8°42’ to 9°16’ E. It is 50 km inland from the Bight of Biafra, 20 km from the edge of the mangrove swamps of the Rio Del Rey estuary and partially borders Nigeria.
-It extends over 1,260 km2 of mainly lowland rainforest and is adjacent to the Ejagham Forest Reserve to the north and the Oban Hills Division of Nigeria's Cross River National Park to the west.
-Near but not contiguous to the park are the Rumpi Hills and Nta Ali Forest Reserves.
+The Korup National Park is in the Southwest Province of Cameroon and lies between 4°54' and 5°28' N latitude and 8°42’ to 9°16’ E longitude.
+It is 50 km north of the Bight of Biafra and 20 km from the edge of the mangrove swamps of the Rio Del Rey estuary.
+It shares about 15 km of its western boundary with the Cross River National Park's Oban Division in Nigeria.
+The area surrounding the park also contains Ejagham, Nta Ali and Rumpi Hills forest reserve.